 Impact & Awards

-Founded in 2009, the Maine Center for Public Interest Reporting and its publication, The Maine Monitor, has published hundreds of in-depth stories that have had impact throughout the state and won numerous awards from state, regional and national journalism groups.
+The newsroom, since 2009, has published hundreds of in-depth stories that have had impact throughout the state and won numerous awards from state, regional and national journalism groups.

 NEWSROOM IMPACT